ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 KeyTouchButtonCenter2 / KeyBackButton2 / KeyHomeButton2 / KeyVolumeUpButton2 / KeyVolumeDownButton2 / KeyTouchButton2 / KeyTriggerButton2 / KeyTouchDirectCenter2

-You can also map controller roll, pitch, yaw motions to stick axes or triggers to make it a motion gamepad.
-Adjust the motion pointer speed to around 1~3 and assign "Pointer reset" to a button.
-Explore more settings if you're interested.
+You can also make the controller a motion gamepad by mapping its roll, pitch, yaw motions to stick axes or triggers as follows.

 Modify these options from False to True:

 DefaultGamepadUsePitch
 <br>
 DefaultGamepadUseYaw

+Adjust the motion pointer speed to around 1~3 and assign "Pointer reset" to a button.
+Explore more settings if you're interested.

 Some games may work better with keyboard+mouse emulation, or if you want to use mixed input with another gamepad, in that case, leave the DefaultEmulateGamepad option to False.